- Introduction

 Set Field 1 to PRNAME

-This doesn’t display any more information than before, but the random colours add more contrast between the provinces and should seem very familiar to the type of national maps you would have seen in primary school.
+This doesn’t display any more information than before, but the random colours add more contrast between the provinces and should seem very familiar to the type of national maps you may have seen in primary school.
 ArcGIS provides a variety of colour schemes that can be used.
 The default provided is appropriate for nominal data, however there are many more in the drop-down, or you can build your own using the gear icon.

 2. Symbolizing Areas by Quantities